7 Signs Your Service Desk Platform Needs a Migration in 2026

 This is the most telling of all service desk platform migration signs and the hardest one to see from the inside.
 When agents have a messaging group where they triage priority incidents because the platform’s notification system is unreliable, that is a workaround.
 When change approvals are collected via email because the change workflow is too cumbersome, that is a workaround.

 Workarounds feel like team solutions.
 They are platform indictments.
-Ask your agents to walk you through how they actually handle a priority one incident from start to finish.
+Ask your agents how they handle a priority one incident from start to finish.
 Count the steps that happen outside the platform.
 If there are more than two, you have a platform adoption problem that adding more configuration will not resolve.

 Sign 7: Your Platform Has No AI Capability or Credible AI Roadmap

-The State of AI in IT 2026 report found that 74% of organisations already have AI working inside at least one service management team, and 82% of those who have invested in AI report tangible results.
-If your current platform has no automated ticket routing, no AI-assisted knowledge recommendations, no predictive SLA breach alerts, and no conversational self-service, your team is doing manually in 30 minutes what a modern platform does in 30 seconds.
+According to the 2026 State of AI in IT report by ITSM.tools and Atomicwork, 74% of organisations already have AI working inside at least one service management team, and 82% of those who have invested in AI report tangible results.
+If your current platform has no automated ticket routing, no AI-assisted knowledge recommendations, and no conversational self-service, your team is doing manually in 30 minutes what a modern platform does in 30 seconds.

 Urgent note for Cherwell customers

-Cherwell Service Management reaches end of support on 31 December 2026.
+Cherwell Service Management reaches end of life on 31 December 2026, after which Ivanti provides no further support, security patches, or updates.
 If your organisation is on Cherwell, migration planning should begin immediately.
 A structured migration for a mid-market organisation takes eight to twelve weeks minimum.
-Starting in Q4 2026 leaves insufficient time for a safe transition before the support deadline.
+Starting in Q4 2026 leaves insufficient time for a safe transition before the deadline.

 ITSM Platform Upgrade vs Replace: How to Make the Decision

 Not every platform problem warrants a migration.
-The distinction between a configuration gap and a genuine capability limitation matters because the remedies are different and the costs are very different.
+The distinction between a configuration gap and a genuine capability limitation matters.
+The remedies are different and the costs are very different.

 What a Service Desk Migration Actually Looks Like in Practice

-National Pharmacies was managing customer support through email and spreadsheets before working with KlickFlow to migrate to Freshdesk.
+National Pharmacies managed customer support through email and spreadsheets before working with KlickFlow to migrate to Freshdesk.
 The existing approach had no structured ticket tracking, no visibility into resolution times, and no way to report on service performance consistently.

 National Pharmacies: CX migration outcome